smartdevicelink/sdl_evolution/proposals/NNNN-Commerce-App-Service.md

     </param>

     <param name="searchCenter" type="GPSData" mandatory="true">
-        <description> This is center of where the user is searching. </description>
+        <description> This is the center of where the user is searching. </description>
     </param>

     <param name="searchRadius" type="Float" mandatory="true">